Transferring Sierra Chart Settings and Data From Existing Installation to New Installation

 - Copy the sound files in the AlertSounds folder in the main Sierra Chart folder of your original (source) installation to the AlertSounds folder in your new (destination) installation.

-- Run the new installation of Sierra Chart.
+- Run the new installation of Sierra Chart by using the icon for it on your system desktop.

 - In the new installation of Sierra Chart, select File >> Clear Recent File List.
 This is so that you do not use file paths which are pointing to an older installation or to a file path that does not exist.